Last updated: June 17, 2024

 • Inspection: This is the cost charged by a licensed inspector to inspect the property for any issues.

 • Appraisal: Charged by the appraiser to determine the value of the home and issue an appraisal report.
-The appraiser is usually contacted by the lender to perform the appraisal, and these fees are paid by the buyer.
+The appraiser is usually contacted by the lender to perform the appraisal, and these fees are typically paid by the buyer.

 • Survey: The survey fee is charged by a professional surveyor to determine the boundaries of the property.